AhmedsZamzam/AutoBucketing/README.md

-* Upload a JSON file (a JSON array ending with .json) to the target S3 bucket.
+* Start writing streaming data to S3 bucket

-* After a few seconds you will see the contents imported into a DynamoDB table created by the SAM deploment.
+* Create SourceTable and TargetTable in Athena

-* This process uses on-demand provisioning in DynamoDB.
+* After an hour of the SAM deployment, you will see new data written ***CuratedKeyPrefix***.
+The data will be bucketed and could be queried from TargetTable in Athena.